dsbristol/dst/coursebook/appendix5-bluecrystal.md

 ```
   * You can set this up for yourself by `mkdir ~/bin` and then when you download or create a binary, put it there.
 * You need your scripts to change to the correct directory themselves.
 Luckily the script knows where it was run from so make your first command:
-  * On BC3 this is `cd "${PBS_O_WORKDIR}"`, on BC4 it is `cd "${SLURM_SUBMIT_DIR}"`.
+  * On BC4 it is `cd "${SLURM_SUBMIT_DIR}"`.
 * There much **not be any lines before the submission information**, comment or otherwise!
 So every script:
   * Must start with the "shebang" (`#!/bin/bash` which says what will run your job; stick with bash unless you know what you are doing!);
-  * The following lines will be your `#PBS` (BC3) or `#SBATCH` (BC4) instructions;
+  * The following lines will be your `#SBATCH` (BC4) instructions;
   * Only then put your own code or comments.
 If comments, safest to separate with a blank comment line first.
 * The most important class of parallel jobs are **embarrassingly parallel**.
 This means that they can run independently.
 Doing this is totally trivial with and [array job](https://www.acrc.bris.ac.uk/protected/hpc-docs/scheduler/array.html).
-You will set an *array index variable* (differently no BC3/4) in your script, which you should either use as:
+You will set an *array index variable* in your script, which you should either use as:
   * Input to your script, or
   * an index for which of a predefined list of commands to run.
-  * I've already done the work making this simple in the case of [BC3](https://github.com/danjlawson/hpc-notes).
+  * I've already done the work making this simple [with some helper scripts](https://github.com/danjlawson/hpc-notes).
 * If you want multiple cores per run (for example you are using python/R with a parallel package) then you simply request more cpus for each job.
 This is also the best way to ask for more memory!
-It is best to request simple fractions of what the nodes have. e.g. BC3 has many 16 core nodes.
-Using `ncpus:8` asks for half of a node, and should not use more than half of the memory.
+It is best to request simple fractions of what the nodes have. e.g. BC4 has many 24 core nodes.
+Using `ncpus:8` asks for one third of a node, and should not use more than one third of the memory.
 * [GPU jobs](https://www.acrc.bris.ac.uk/protected/hpc-docs/scheduler/gpu.html) are pretty simple to run too: just ask for a gpu and request the gpu queue.
 * It is good practice to output useful information such as the date and duration of the job, etc to stdout.
 See e.g. [variables](https://www.acrc.bris.ac.uk/protected/hpc-docs/scheduler/variables.html).